geopandas/xyzservices/doc/source/contributing.md

 }
 ```

-If you want to add a bunch of related providers, you can group then within a `Bunch`
+If you want to add a bunch of related providers (different versions from a single source
+like `Stamen.Toner` and `Stamen.TonerLite`), you can group then within a `Bunch` using
-using the following schema:
+the following schema:

 ```json
 {